-Joseph Remcho was a founding partner in the firm of Remcho, Johansen & Purcell, where he practiced law for more than 20 years before his untimely death in a helicopter accident on January 4, 2003.
+Joseph Remcho was a founding partner of Remcho, Johansen & Purcell, where he practiced law for more than twenty years before his untimely death in a helicopter accident on January 4, 2003.

 Mr. Remcho was admitted to the Massachusetts Bar in 1969, the California Bar in 1972 and the District of Columbia Bar in 1972.
 He was a graduate of Yale University (B.A., 1966) and Harvard Law School (J.D., 1969).

 After graduation Mr. Remcho taught second grade at the Roxbury Community School in Boston, Massachusetts.
 The following year he served as a staff attorney for the Lawyers Military Defense Committee in Saigon, Vietnam, where his primary work was the defense of military personnel in serious felony criminal proceedings in military courts.
 After a brief period in Washington D.C., he moved to California in 1972, where he served as staff attorney and legislative representative for the American Civil Liberties Union of Northern California.
 He went into private practice in 1976.

 For several years, Mr. Remcho served as an Adjunct Professor of Law at the University of San Francisco, teaching Administrative Law, Evidence, Constitutional Law and Federal Jurisdiction.